 Towns within Metropolitan Counties is predominantly comprised of suburban-based people segments which are closer to Large Conurbations, including Metro Suburbs (28%), Hard Pressed Living 2 (28%) and to a lesser extent also Urbanites (17%).
-Among these segments there is a comparatively high prevalence of commuting to neighbouring city centres, and improved rail and bus connectivity to these employment centres would provide residents sustainable access to a potentially wider range of economic opportunities and facilitate better skills matching.
-At the same time, investment in local public transport and active travel infrastructure would support local regeneration, providing more economic opportunities locally as an alternative to commuting to nearby cities (particularly benefitting groups such as Hard Pressed Living 2 who tend to travel shorter distances to work) and supporting essential and social journeys in the local area for all segments.
+Among these segments there is a comparatively high prevalence of commuting to neighbouring city centres.
+Improved rail and bus connectivity to these employment centres would provide residents sustainable access to a potentially wider range of economic opportunities and facilitate better skills matching.
+Concurrently, investment in local public transport and active travel infrastructure would support local regeneration, providing more economic opportunities locally as an alternative to commuting to nearby cities (of particular benefit to groups such as Hard-Pressed Living 2 who tend to travel shorter distances to work) and supporting essential and social journeys in the local area for all segments.